RUSS 101 Elementary Russian I

 RUSS 302 Advanced Russian II

-This course, normally offered in the winter semester, is a continuation of RUSS 301, in which students read and discuss texts in a variety of styles from political speeches to short novels, from songs to feature-length films.
+This course, normally offered in the winter semester, is a continuation of RUSS 301, in which students read and discuss texts in a variety of styles from literature to journalism.
 Students write a number of short papers ranging from opinion pieces to literary parodies.
 Conducted in Russian.
 This course may be repeated once for credit with permission of the instructor.
 Prerequisite(s): RUSS 202.

 RUSS 360 Independent Study

 RUSS S27 From Baba Yaga to Putin: Myths and Legends in Russian Culture